oracle-livelabs/developer/python-and-database-scripting/lab-1-adb/adb.md

 In the Oracle Autonomous Database Summary screen, we're going to launch Cloud Shell (this has Python pre-installed), and we're going to connect to the Autonomous Database Shared infrastructure, using the Wallet downloaded at the previous task.

-1. To launch Cloud Shell, sign in to your Oracle Cloud Infrastructure tenancy and click the command prompt icon in Console header:
+1. To launch Cloud Shell, sign in to your Oracle Cloud Infrastructure tenancy and click the command prompt icon in Console header, then select Cloud Shell from the drop down:

  ![Cloud Shell](./images/cloud_shell.png " ")